List of content you will read in this article:

-When you open a terminal, you will find the following structure at the beginning of every command.
+When you open a terminal, you will find the following structure at the beginning of every Linux terminal command.

 To display the current hostname in the terminal, you can use the hostname command.

-The Linux Systems also store the current hostname in a separate file inside the etc directory - /etc/hostname.
+The Linux OS also stores the current hostname in a separate file inside the etc directory - /etc/hostname.
 You can use the cat or less command to display the contents of this file which will give you the hostname.

 $ cat /etc/hostname

-If you own a Debian-based Linux distribution such as Ubuntu, Linux-Mint, etc., you can use either a command-line method or a GUI-based method to change your hostname.
-We will discuss two methods to change hostname using the command-line in this article.
+If you own a Debian-based Linux distribution such as Ubuntu, Linux-Mint, etc., you can use either a command-line method or a GUI-based method to change Linux hostname.
+We will discuss two methods to change hostname using the command line in this article.

 Method 1.
 Using systemd tools